datacarpentry/image-processing/learners/edge-detection.md

 measure the size of the objects, classify the shapes of the objects, and so on.

-As was the case for blurring and thresholding, there are several different methods in skimage that can be used for edge detection, so we will examine only one in detail.
+As was the case for blurring and thresholding, there are several different methods in scikit-image that can be used for edge detection, so we will examine only one in detail.

 ## Introduction to edge detection